riot/route/doc/README.md

 <span class="tag red">&gt;= v2.3</span>

 Riot doesn't `start` its router automatically.
 DON'T FORGET TO START IT BY YOURSELF.
 This also means that you can choose your favorite router.
-(Note: before v2.3 Riot starts the router automatically.
+(Note: before v2.3 Riot started the router automatically.
 The behavior was changed)

 ### route.stop()